quillThinking about Evolution & Economics and Some Notes on the Evolution of Ideas

 risk aversion - losses loom larger than gains - framing and prospect theory suggest we are irrationally risk averse - do we refuse to bet on heads you lose £1,000 or tails you win £1,500?

-Conscious Imaginative Behaviour - brain function is the result of adaptation of neural networks & circuits over deep time by the generation & testing of variants, some of which differentially survive and from which order and consciousness emerge in individuals.
+Conscious Imaginative Behaviour - brain function is the result of adaptation of neural networks & circuits over deep time by the generation & testing of variants, some of which differentially survive and from which coherence and consciousness emerge in individuals.

-Instincts and emotions are hard wired universals but with an emerging imagination the past can be investigated and the future can be brought into play by testing out decisions in the imagination before real survival actions are taken.
+Instincts & emotions are hard wired universals but with an emerging imagination the past can be investigated and the future can be brought into play by testing out decisions in the imagination before real survival actions are taken.

 outcomes involve unintended consequences, unknown responses of others and unexpected events - so is imagining possible futures and pruning out poor bets a good strategy?

-The evidence suggests individuals have a 'bounded rationality', the future is unknowable.
 The decision making process in our brains is best described by Herbert Simon's evolutionary economic approach of 'satisficing' - a process of experimenting our way out of trouble by speeding up evolution by cashing in on inherited successes from the past and using our imagination to generate & test some future survival innovations -

 build on proven inherited success, remember what worked in the past and imitate, there is no better place to start, don't reinvent the wheel

-freely choose between motor response options available at the time and the place, unhindered by Bishops, Princes, Generals or Bureaucratic majorities!
+freely choose between motor response options available at the time and the place, unhindered by Bishops, Princes, Generals or bureaucratic majorities!

 experiment by generating & testing a vast diversity of innovative random variants, a diminutive few of which, in the future, proved to be useful and survive, more diversity increases the chances of discovering new tricks!